 Christchurch shootings: New Zealand PM Jacinda Ardern bans assault, semi-automatic rifles

-WELLINGTON: New Zealand Prime Minister Jacinda Ardern said on Thursday (Mar 21) that military style semi-automatics and assault rifles will be banned under stronger new gun laws following the killing of 50 people in the country's worst mass shooting.
+WELLINGTON: New Zealand Prime Minister Jacinda Ardern said on Thursday (Mar 21) that military style semi-automatic and assault rifles will be banned under stronger new gun laws, following the killing of 50 people in the country's worst mass shooting.

+The move comes less than a week after a white supremacist rampaged through two mosques, shooting at people as they prayed, sparking global revulsion and national outrage.

 "On 15 March our history changed forever," said Ardern.